The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Is there a difference to the dry toilet?

-The TTT, dry composting toilet or simply composting toilet has established itself as an alternative to the chemical toilet.
+The dry composting toilet or simply composting toilet has established itself as an alternative to the chemical toilet.
 The chemical toilet consists of a container filled with a chemical solution.
 Alternatively, there are models that direct the chemical solution into the liquid-filled container at the push of a button.

 The solution contains enzymes that decompose the excrement.
 The lid of the container is equipped with a toilet or seat.
 After the business is done, the chemical solution is flushed through the hole in the toilet and mixed to decompose the excrement.

-Dry composting toilets, on the other hand, separate excreta mechanically without using chemicals.
+Composting toilets, on the other hand, separate excreta mechanically without using chemicals.
 Chemical toilets contain highly effective chemical additives that have an antibacterial effect.
 However, these additives not only endanger people's health, but also the environment.

 Disposing of the excreta from a chemical toilet is more complicated.
 Due to the chemicals contained, the excrements may only be disposed of in accordance with strict regulations.
 When travelling, for example in a mobile home, this can be difficult if there is no disposal station nearby.

-Disposing of faeces and urine from the dry composting toilet, on the other hand, is very simple.
+Disposing of faeces and urine from the composting toilet, on the other hand, is very simple.
 You can either dispose of the urine via a conventional toilet or use it in diluted form as fertiliser in your garden.
 Thanks to the waste bags, you can easily dispose of solids in your household waste.
 This is also uncomplicated when travelling.
 It is best to find out about the legal regulations in advance.

-Waterless, chemical-free, hygienic, environmentally friendly and easy to dispose of: dry composting toilets offer a number of advantages over conventional WCs.
+Waterless, chemical-free, hygienic, environmentally friendly and easy to dispose of: composting toilets offer a number of advantages over conventional WCs.
 Connection to the local sewer system is not required.
 Dry toilets work without chemicals and still allow excreta to decompose naturally.

 Another advantage of dry toilets with a separation system is their environmentally friendly disposal.
 The excreta are placed directly in the normal household waste and can thus be disposed of easily.
 The separation system of dry toilets also minimises the odour of the excreta.
 It makes the composting toilet self-sufficient and independent of a sewer system.